Name declarations and Civil Status Certificates

 If you would like to make the name declaration with one of our Honorary Consuls please find additional information further below.

-If you would like to book an appointment in the German Embassy in London, please book an appointment online via:
+If you live in the Consular District of the Embassy in London, please book an appointment online via:

-If you live in Scotland or Northern England (north of Scarborough), please book an appointment online via:
+If you live in the Consular District of the Consulate General in Edinburgh, please book an appointment online via:

 Important information regarding appointment booking: